Maziyark/maziyark.github.io/index.md

 My name is Maziyar.

-I'm a Postdoctoral Fellow and computational mechanobiologist working at the C2BL (TAMU), where our goal is better understand the cardiac diseases by developing novel computational tools.
+I'm a Postdoctoral Fellow and computational mechanobiologist working at the C2BL (TAMU), where our goal is to better understand the cardiac diseases by developing novel computational tools.

 You can learn about some of my ongoing projects and publications here: